dufferzz/ReactQL-Logger/README.md

 ## Features

-- GraphQL (With RBAC)
+- GraphQL (With RBAC using Auth0)
+- Workshop Job Management
+- Parts Management
 - Auth0 Authentication
 - Basically nothing useful yet
-- Live updating data with GQL Subscriptions
+- Live updates with GQL Subscriptions

+## Currently in development

+- Messaging system
+- Attachment uploads system (PDF & Images with generated thumbnails)
+- Better handling on GQL Error responses
+- Migration to Postgres

 ## Todos (Not in any particular order)